bprinty/vuex-reflect/README.md

 ### Getting Started

-To get started contributing to the project, simply clone the repo and setup the dependencies using `yarn` or `npm`:
+To get started contributing to the project, simply clone the repo and setup the dependencies using `yarn` or `npm install`:

 ```bash
 git clone git@github.com:bprinty/vuex-reflect.git